Turtle shell: Plastral formula

 Comparison of the plastral formulas provides distinction between the two species.
 For example, for the eastern box turtle, the plastral formula is: an > abd > gul > pect > hum >< fem.

 Turtle plastrons were used by the ancient Chinese in a type of divination called plastromancy.
-See also Oracle bones.

 Scutes

 The turtle's shell is covered in scutes that are made of keratin.
-The individual scutes as shown above have specific names and are generally consistent across the various species of turtles.
+The individual scutes (as shown above) have specific names and are generally consistent across the various species of turtles.
 Terrestrial tortoises do not shed their scutes.
 New scutes grow by the addition of keratin layers to the base of each scute.
 Aquatic chelonii shed individual scutes.
 The scute effectively forms the skin over the underlying bony structures; there is a very thin layer of subcutaneous tissue between the scute and the skeleton.
-The scutes can be brightly colored in some species, but the basal color is a grey to dark brown color dorsally; the plastral scutes are often white to yellow in base color.
+The scutes can be brightly colored in some species, and turtle shells often follow Thayer's law with carapace usually being a darker patterning than the plastron, though there are exceptions.
 Moustakas-Verho and Cherepanov's embryological study reveals that the patterning of the plastral scutes appear independent from the patterning of carapacial scutes, suggesting that the carapace and plastron evolved separately.

 The appearance of scutes correlates to the transition from aquatic to terrestrial mode of life in tetrapods during the Carboniferous period (340 Ma).
 In the evolution from amphibians to terrestrial amniotes, transition in a wide variety of skin structures occurred.
 Ancestors of turtles likely diverged from amphibians to develop a horny cover in their early terrestrial ancestral forms.

 Ontogeny

 The carapacial ridge plays an essential role in the development of the turtle shell.
 Embryological analyses show that the carapacial ridge initiates the formation of the turtle shell.
 It causes axial arrest which causes the ribs to be dorsalized, the shoulder girdle to be rearranged and encapsulated in the rib cage, and the carapace to develop.
 Odontochelys semitestacea presents evidence of axial arrest that is observed in embryos but lacks fan-shaped ribs and a carapace.
 This suggests that the primitive carapacial ridge functioned differently and must have gained the function of mediating the ribs and carapace development later.
-The PAX1 and Sonic hedgehog gene (Shh) serve as key regulators during the development of the vertebral column.
-Shh expression in the neural tube is essential for the maintenance of Pax1 expression in the ventral sclerotome and thus plays a key role in carapacial rib development.
-Genetic observations of Pax1 and Shh further provide an understanding in key gene expression that could potentially be responsible for changing turtle morphology.
+The PAX1 and Sonic hedgehog gene (SHH) serve as key regulators during the development of the vertebral column.
+SHH expression in the neural tube is essential for the maintenance of PAX1 expression in the ventral sclerotome and thus plays a key role in carapacial rib development.
+Genetic observations of PAX1 and SHH further provide an understanding in key gene expression that could potentially be responsible for changing turtle morphology.

 During the development of the turtle embryo, the ribs grow sideways into the carapacial ridge, unique to turtles, entering the dermis of the back to support the carapace.
 The development is signalled locally by fibroblast growth factors including FGF10.